mvazque/cmsi387/homework/csi-os/ReadMe.txt

 kernel.png -- the kernel file was found within directory / and is the file titled mach_kernel.

+# JD: Yes, exactly this---on Linux, files like this are locatable on the boot disk too.

 network -- For the network settings the wifi signal can be clicked on and then by selecting the network settings option.

 preOS.jpg -- While the computer is starting up if command + v is selected the Verbose boot information will be displayed

+# JD: As mentioned above, this is what we prefer to see as evidence.

 startUp_scritps.png -- These files are located within the preferences directory and can be viewed by usage of ls.